tonioecto/psc-profondeur/README.md

 # PSC - l'inférence de profondeur d'une image

+## Training

+See the training recipes for addition examples.

+The training scripts come with several options, which can be listed with the --help flag.

+`th main.lua --help`

+To run the training, simply run main.lua.
+By default, the script runs ResNet-50 with up projection blocks on Make3D.

+To resume the training process with trained models, type `th main.lua -resume directory_of_checkpoints`

 ## Data Augmentation Process
 We use the method indicated in the article of `Eigen et al`.